Integrated Degree

 Foundation for Music Studies 15 credits

-Collaborative Research 30 credits
+Building Your Research World 30 credits

 Entry requirements

-We would normally expect applicants to have some level 3 study equivalent to grade C at A Level or PP in a BTEC Diploma, however, we will also consider experience of playing a musical instrument or other music-related experience.
+We would normally expect applicants to have some level 3 study equivalent to grade C at A-level or PP in a BTEC Diploma.
+However, we will also consider experience of playing a musical instrument or other music-related experience.
 Offers will be made specific to your educational background and experience.

 International qualifications